-General Terms and Conditions of Creaton AG, Wertingen, Germany
+General Terms and Conditions of Creaton GmbH, Wertingen, Germany

 § 1 General, Scope

-(1) These General Terms and Conditions are part of all offers of and contracts for delivery from and services rendered by Creaton AG.
+(1) These General Terms and Conditions are part of all offers of and contracts for delivery from and services rendered by Creaton GmbH.

 (2) They exclusively are applicable.
 We do not accept any conditions of the customer which are contrary to or deviate from our Delivery and Payment Conditions unless we have explicitly consented in writing to their applicability.
 Our General Terms and Conditions even apply when we carry out a delivery to an order without reservation even though we are aware of conditions of the customer which are contrary to or deviate from our General terms and conditions.